ImmutableWebApps/react-immutable-example/README.md

 Create React App has documentation for [adding custome environment variables](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).
 As they mention in the documentation, the environment variables are embedded during the build-time.
 To make the assets immutable, the setting of values must be shifted from build-time to run-time.
 Create React App has documentation for [injecting data from the server into the page](https://facebook.github.io/create-react-app/docs/title-and-meta-tags#injecting-data-from-the-server-into-the-page) which is similar to how this Immutable Web App example will handle environment variables.

-Change all references to point to the run-time `window` object instead of the build-time `process` object:
+Change all references to point to the run-time browser `window` object instead of the build-time node `process` object:

 ```diff
 - process.env.REACT_APP_VARIABLE